dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 ## What to know first before getting into copying a mesh

 This is a post on the clone method of a THREE.Mesh class instance in threejs that can be used to copy the mesh, and the children of it as well.
 As such you should have at least some background when it comes to the basics of [getting started with threejs](/2018/04/04/threejs-getting-started/), and client side javaScript in general.
 If not chances are you might not gain much of anything from reading this.
+I will not be getting into depth with the basics of threejs and javaScript here, but I will write about a few things that you might want to read about more if you have not do so all ready.

+### The Object3d class

+Mesh objects are just one example of a kind of object that is based off of the [object3d class](/2018/04/23/threejs-object3d/).
+With that said there is not just making a copy of a mesh object, but also getting into how to go about making copies of object3d based objects in general.
+There is also a lot to be aware of when it comes to object3d based objects such as the fact that they can have one or more children.
+Also there are a lot of methods in the class that can prove to be useful when addressing things that happen when cloning objects.
+For example there is the [traverse method](/2021/06/03/threejs-object3d-traverse/) that is a good way to loop over not just the children of an object, but the children of children, and the object itself and apply custom logic that is used to clone or reference materials and geometry as needed.

 ### Source code is up on Github